 Conclusion :

-HeLa cells have continued to live healthy beyond her death in labs around the world.
+Millions of HeLa cells, are still alive today.
+HeLa cells have continued to live healthy beyond her death in labs around the world. |

 Even though these cells were the first cells that could be easily shared between Labs and multiplied in a lab setting, Johns Hopkins has never profited from the discovery or distribution of HeLa cells.
 They even do not own the rights to the HeLa cell line.
 Notably, they offered HeLa cells freely for scientific research.